Skip to content

 Limited liability companies can also provide equity grants, but in an LLC, employees do not have actual shares but rather membership interests.
 There are parallel awards in LLCs to the equity grants described above.
 A major wrinkle is that if an employee gets the equivalent of a stock option (called a profits interest in an LLC) or restricted stock award (called a capital interest), they may be treated as partners, not employees, for tax purposes.

-For details on equity awards in LLCs, see our book Equity Compensation for Limited Liability Companies.
+For details on equity awards in LLCs, see our page Equity Compensation for LLCs or our book Equity Compensation for Limited Liability Companies.